Proxima Centauri c

-Proxima Centauri c (also called Proxima c or Alpha Centauri Cc) is a controversial exoplanet candidate, claimed to be orbiting the red dwarf star Proxima Centauri, which is the closest star to the Sun and part of a triple star system.
+Proxima Centauri c (also called Proxima c or Alpha Centauri Cc) is a disputed exoplanet candidate, proposed to be orbiting the red dwarf star Proxima Centauri, which is the closest star to the Sun and part of a triple star system.
 It is located approximately 4.2 ly from Earth in the constellation of Centaurus.
-If existing, this makes it, along with Proxima b and Proxima d, the closest known exoplanets to the Solar System.
+If Proxima c exists, this would make it, along with Proxima b and Proxima d, the closest known exoplanets to the Solar System.